 The Muppets in film and television

-There were plenty of films during and after the show's run to keep fans busy, beginning with The Muppet Movie in 1979.
+Plenty of films during and after the show's run kept fans busy, beginning with The Muppet Movie in 1979.
 While The Muppets Take Manhattan, The Muppet Christmas Carol, and Muppet Treasure Island all hold special places in my heart, it is The Great Muppet Caper that I am hopelessly devoted to.
 Somewhere buried in a collection of VHS tapes sits this film, one I watched on repeat once upon a time.
 A jewel heist and Charles Grodin falling in love with Miss Piggy is enough to keep anyone entertained.
 Set the action overseas and one is definitely in for a treat.

 After 1999's Muppets from Space, the Muppets took a break from the big screen.
 It was in 2011 when they made their triumphant return to cinemas as The Muppets.
 And what a return it was.
 Led by actor/writer Jason Segel, the Muppets were back to save their legendary theater and used the help of Jack Black, Amy Adams, and Zach Galifianakis, to name a few, to do so.
 And of course, the film produced this pleasing moment with Rowlf.